 Not all fermented foods contain probiotics.
 Some foods undergo steps that remove the probiotics, as with beer or wine, or make them inactive, like baking and canning.
 However, most fermented foods are probiotic foods as well.

 If there is a potential downside to fermented foods, it is that their taste and smell can be quite strong, which may be unpleasant for some people.
 The unique flavors and textures of fermented foods are due in part to the different species of bacteria used.

 On the upside, there are many types of fermented foods from which to choose, so there is a good chance you can find something you will enjoy.

 The most common fermented foods that naturally contain probiotics, or have probiotics added to them, include yogurt, kefir, kombucha, sauerkraut, pickles, miso, tempeh, kimchi, sourdough bread and some cheeses.

-Yogurt is considered the most valuable player of probiotic foods because it has a flavor and texture that's generally appealing to Western palates.
+Yogurt is considered the go-to player of probiotic foods because it has a flavor and texture that's generally appealing to Western palates.
 The number and type of bacteria species can vary depending on the yogurt brand.
 The probiotic content of yogurt products can range from 90 billion to 500 billion CFU per serving.
 (CFU stands for colony- forming units, which is how many bacteria are able to divide and form colonies.)
 Look for the words "live and active cultures" on the label.